codio-c5/C5-Development/.guides/content/Hash-Functions-c690.md

-### Are hash functions as familiar to you as the back of your hand? ?
-They are critical to cryptography because they solve the problem of integrity.
+### Are hash functions as familiar to you as the back of your hand?
 Before you get started, give these questions a go.
 They overview critical concepts you'll master in this lesson.

-...a couple of questions here...
+{Check It!|assessment}(multiple-choice-2939888461)
+{Check It!|assessment}(multiple-choice-4063844412)

 |||guidance
  ## Instructor's Note: